-The People's Ink offers critique groups for writers of all skill levels, educations, and intentions, with focused tracts available for poets, novelists, speculative fiction writers, and more.
+The People's Ink offers critique groups for writers of all skill levels, educational backgrounds, and creative intentions.
 Critiques are based upon close readings of critique submissions, and occur during open yet analytical discussions, where everyone has a chance to comment upon the critique submission.
-Discussions are facilitated by experienced and trained participants, as necessary.
+Critique discussions are facilitated by experienced and trained participants, as necessary.

 Guidelines for Participation

 Participants are expected to follow either a weekly or every-other-week attendance commitment.

 If a participant must miss a meeting that they have signed up to attend, that participant should let administration know of their absence by emailing ThePeoplesColloquiumPDX@gmail.com.

 - Submissions should: be a .doc, .docx, or .pdf, double-spaced, with 12-14 sized font, and page-numbered.

 - Submissions should be posted by the Saturday preceding the Tuesday meeting.